 Plus, thanks to large thumb loops connected to elastic heel straps, you can put them on and off in a matter of seconds.

 - Slightly more expensive than the competitors.

 If you’re looking for speed-focused, lightweight, long-lasting, ergonomic flippers that are easy to wear, plus cost less money, then look no further: with channel thrust and optimum angels, NinjaShark is the perfect fit.
-You can pair the fins with quality swimming goggles for a complete package.

 2. BPS Short-Blade Adjustable Swim Fins